-United States History II (6602) One Credit, Half Block Grade 11 United States History II is a survey of American history from the end of Reconstruction to the modern era.
-This course will emphasize political, social, religious, intellectual, and economic aspects of the Gilded Age, Progressive Era, the World Wars and Great Depression, and era of the Cold War.
+United States History II (6602) One Credit, Half Block Grade 11 United States History II is a survey class that addresses foundational principles and explores American history form the early 1900s to the modern era.

 United States Government (6800) One Credit, Half Block Grade 12 United States Government is designed to provide students with an analytic perspective on the foundations and evolution of government and politics in the United States.
 This course is concerned with the nature of the American political system, its development over the past two centuries, and how it continues to function today.
 Its focus is the structure and function of the Constitution, the principle processes and institutions through which the political system functions, and the creation and implementation of public policy.